By Dennis Hartley

 Turns out, it’s all quite real, and an obvious labor of love by the film makers, who went to Northern India and Tibet to document young “Rinpoche” Angdu Padma and his mentor/caregiver for 8 years as they struggle hand to mouth and strive to fulfill the boy’s destiny (he is believed to have been a revered Buddhist teacher in a past life).
 A moving journey (in both the literal and spiritual sense) that has a lot to say about the meaning of love and selflessness.

-Blade Runner 2049 – So many sci-fi films these days needlessly assault the eardrums and are so jarringly flash-cut as to induce vertigo.
+Blade Runner 2049 – So many films passing themselves off as “sci-fi” these days are needlessly loud and jarringly flash-cut.
 Not this one.
 Which is to say that Blade Runner 2049 is leisurely paced.
-The story line is not as deep or complex as the film makers undoubtedly want you to think.
+The story is not as deep or complex as the film makers want you to think.
 The narrative is essentially a 90 minute script (by original Blade Runner co-screenwriter Hampton Fancher and Michael Green), stretched to a 164-minute run time.

 So why is it on my top 10 list?
-Well, for one thing, the “language” of film being two-fold (aural and visual), the visual language of Blade Runner 2049 is mesmerizing.
-Star Ryan Gosling delivers another one of his Steve McQueen-ish performances, and it works.
-I imagine the most burning question you have about Denis Villeneuve’s film is: “Are the ‘big’ questions that were left dangling at the end of Ridley Scott’s 1982 film answered?”
+Well, for one thing, the “language” of film being two-fold (aural and visual), the visual language of Blade Runner 2049 is mesmerizing and immersive.
+I imagine the most burning question you have about Denis Villeneuve’s film is: “Are the ‘big’ questions that were left dangling at the end of Ridley Scott’s 1982 original answered?”
 Don’t ask me.
 I just do eyes.
-You may not find the answers you seek, but you may find yourself still thinking about this film long after the credit roll.
+You may not find the answers you seek, but you may find yourself still thinking about this film long after the credits roll.

 A Date for Mad Mary – The phrase “star-making performance” is overused, but it’s apt to describe Seana Kerslake’s turn in Darren Thornton’s dramedy about a troubled young woman who is being dragged kicking and screaming (and swearing like a sailor) into adulthood.